 American Express National Bank is a solid choice for credit cards and high-yield savings.
 It is an online-only bank that is still missing some key app functionality, though.
 For that reason, it probably shouldn’t be your only bank.

 American Express Bank is insured up to $250,000 per depositor through the FDIC.
 Worried about the security of online savings accounts?
 Amex utilizes multi-factor authentication, constantly monitors for fraud, and employs Secure Socket Layer (SSL) encryption for safe online banking.

 American Express National Bank is owned by the same parent company as the Amex credit card.
-However, the accounts are separate; you’ll log in on separate websites using unique login credentials.

 In 2008, financial company American Express received the green light from the Federal Reserve to operate as a bank holding company.
 In the following year, American Express launched American Express Bank, which is headquartered in Salt Lake City, Utah.

 The American Express Bank headquarters is in Salt Lake City, Utah, but the bank operates as an online bank only with no physical locations in Utah or any other state.
 To open an account, you must simply be a U.S. resident.

 Yes.
 The Rewards Checking account launched in 2022.
 Right now, only Amex credit card holders can sign up and take advantage of its high interest rate and rewards program.